BeeGrinder/FantasyGrounds-SW5e/README.md

 At this time none of the Starship combat rules will be added to my modules.
 It is not compatible with the 5e ruleset and will require extensive extension development.

-### Developer Information

-The *__par5e__* directory is for the text files that are parsed into the *__Player Book__* module and the "source" of the module content.
-The current player book module is 99% compiled using PAR5e v0.0.9-b62.
-I've added a sed script to add the level 3 sub-class choices to the output XML.

-The *__supplement-mod__* directory contains all Force and Tech Powers (spells) and Items/Equipment source.
-It is maintained through editing the source XML.

-The *__ext-src__* dirctory is for the extension sources.

----

-__Project News__

-May 23, 2020

-All NPCs from the Scum and Villainy PDF have been added to the PHB module.

-May 18, 2020

-All NPCs from S&V PDF have been added through the letter H.  New module for download is available.

-May 8, 2020

-The old NPC module is no longer required.
-All the old NPCs, plus some new ones, are in the PHB module.
-There are now 124 out of 276 NPCs added to the PHB module.

 ---
 ###### This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by the SW5e project, Fantasy Grounds, Smiteworks, NPCEngineer, rob2e, or Wizards of the Coast.
 All product and company names are the registered trademarks of their original owners.
 The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand.